webmaster442/Calculator/Calculator/manual.md

 # Functions

-* `Pow(x; y)` - Returns a specified number raised to the specified power.
+sign   sin  tan

+The following functions can be used in expression, when using the `eval` command to evaluate expressions:

+* `Abs(x)`

+    Returns the absolute value of a number.
 Works on complex and numbers that can be converted to double.

-* `Abs(x)` - Returns the absolute value of a number.
-Works on complex and numbers that can be converted to double.
-* `Floor(x)` -  Returns the largest integral value less than or equal to the specified number.
+* `Acos(x)`

+    The inverse of the cosine function.
+Given a value between -1 and 1, the acos function returns an angle, whose cosine is equal to that value.
+The range of the acos function is 0 radians (0° or 0 gradians) to π radians (180° or 200 gradians)

     Works on numbers that can be converted to double.
-* `Ceiling(x)` -  Returns the smallest integral value that is greater than or equal to the specified number.
+Result is affected by current angle system.

+* `Asin(x)`

+    The inverse of the sine function.
+It takes as input a value between -1 and 1 and returns an angle, hose sine is equal to that value.
+The range of the arcsin function is limited to -π/2 radians (-90° or -100 gradians) to π/2 radians (90° or 100 gradians), ensuring a unique output for each input within that range.

     Works on numbers that can be converted to double.
-* `Ln(x)` - Returns the natural (base e) logarithm of a specified number.
+Result is affected by current angle system.

+* `Atan(x)`

+    the inverse of the tangent function.
+It takes as input a real number and returns an angle in radians whose tangent is equal to that number.
+The range of the arctan function is -π/2 radians (-90° or -100 gradians) to π/2 radians (90° or 100 gradians), making it suitable for determining angles in right-angled triangles.

     Works on numbers that can be converted to double.
-* `Log(x; y)` - Returns the logarithm of a specified number in a specified base.
+Result is affected by current angle system.

+* `Ceil(x)`

+    Returns the smallest integral value that is greater than or equal to the specified number.
 Works on numbers that can be converted to double.

+* `Cos(x)`

-* `Root(x; y)` - Returns the Nth root of a specified number.
+    Returns the cosine of the specified angle.
 Works on numbers that can be converted to double.
-* `Sign(x)` - Returns an integer that indicates the sign of the parameter number.
+Result is affected by current angle system.

+* `Cplx(x; y)`

+    Creates a complex number from two numbers that can be converted to double.

+* `Factorial(x)`

+    Computes the factorial of a given number.
 Works on numbers that can be converted to double.

-* `Cplx(x; y)` - Creates a complex number from two numbers that can be converted to double.
+* `Floor(x)`

-* `Sin(x)` - Returns the sine of the specified angle.
+    Returns the largest integral value less than or equal to the specified number.
 Works on numbers that can be converted to double.

-Result is affected by current angle system.
+* `Ln(x)`

-* `Cos(x)` - Returns the cosine of the specified angle.
+    Returns the natural (base e) logarithm of a specified number.
 Works on numbers that can be converted to double.

+* `Log(x; y)`

+    Returns the logarithm of a specified number in a specified base.
+Works on numbers that can be converted to double.

+* `Percent(x; y)`

+    Computes the y percent of x.
+Works on numbers that can be converted to double.

+* `Root(x; y)`

+    Returns the Nth root of a specified number.
+Works on numbers that can be converted to double.

+* `Sign(x)`

+    Returns an integer that indicates the sign of the parameter number.
+Works on numbers that can be converted to double.

+* `Sin(x)`

+    Returns the sine of the specified angle.
+Works on numbers that can be converted to double.
 Result is affected by current angle system.

+* `Tan(x)`

-* `Tan(x)` - Returns the tangent of the specified angle.
+    Returns the tangent of the specified angle.
 Works on numbers that can be converted to double.
 Result is affected by current angle system.
-* `Factorial(x)` - Computes the factorial of a given number.
-Works on numbers that can be converted to double.
-* `Percent(x; y)` -  Computes the y percent of x.
-Works on numbers that can be converted to double.